NEC Family Summit

 Nicola Juri, NEC Society Board Member and Mom of Ronan, who tragically passed away from NEC, speaking about the NEC Symposium

-How to join the NEC Family Summit
+How to attend the NEC Family Summit

 Why an application process?